-When you agree to live in University accommodation you will be directed to read the Residence Conditions which may be found at: www.bangor.ac.uk/essentials-202223
+When you agree to live in University accommodation you will be directed to read the Occupation Contract which may be found at: www.bangor.ac.uk/accommodation/essentials-202324

-The Residence Agreement and the Residence Conditions are very important and legally binding.
+The Residence Agreement and the Occupation Contract are very important and legally binding.
 A brief summary of them appear below but you should have read them in detail before accepting the Residence Agreement.